Channel Conflict: How to Protect Your Brand

 Horizontal Conflict: when retailers at the same level compete amongst each other.
 Horizontal conflict happens when a retailer drops their pricing to drive more traffic to their store and then upsells more expensive product to make up the difference on margins, forcing other retailers to drop their own prices to compete.
 Horizontal conflict also happens when multiple wholesalers or retailers are operating in the same area, creating turf wars.

-Multi-channel Conflict: when two or more of a manufacturer’s channels compete against each other to sell in the same market at different prices.
+Multi-Channel Conflict: when two or more of a manufacturer’s channels compete against each other to sell in the same market at different prices.

 What are the effects of channel conflict?

 Ecommerce is expected to reach 12.4% of total retail sales in the U.S. That doesn’t make ecommerce insignificant—many brands are making hundreds of millions of dollars selling their products online.
 But what happens when your 12.4% of ecommerce sales begin to destroy your other 87.6% of sales?
+Let’s say customers start using your brick and mortar retailers as showrooms for your product, because the price of that product is cheaper online.
+You may very quickly find your relationship with those brick and mortar retailers ending as your ecommerce sales reduce sales volume at their store.

-Effects of channel conflict Channel conflict also creates confusion among consumers.
+Channel conflict also creates confusion among consumers.
 Tools like PriceBlink allow consumers to easily compare prices across marketplaces.
 If they see different pricing on different channels, consumers may wonder if they’re being overcharged when prices are high, and whether they’re receiving authentic products when prices are low.

 This causes both your brand and your product to lose its value.
 When pricing is different across channels, consumers may delay making a purchase to ensure they get the best deal, or if they do make a purchase, they may regret it after seeing a better price online, and your return rates will go up as a result.
 Thus, the buying experience is also negatively impacted due to channel conflict.

 How do you resolve channel conflict?